What is the application deadline?

 When should I take the LSAT?

 We strongly recommend that first-year applicants take the LSAT no later than February of the year in which they hope to enroll, but we will accept a score from the June administration of that same year.
-Part-time hybrid applicants seeking enrollment in the spring 2015 term should take the exam no later than September 2014 in order to ensure full consideration of their application.

 Is a minimum LSAT score required for admission?